Admission Policy for Undocumented Applicants

 To apply for financial assistance, undocumented candidates must complete the College Scholarship Service (CSS) Financial Aid PROFILE.
 Undocumented students residing in MN may be eligible to receive state grant funds because of the MN Dream Act (also known as the Prosperity Act).
 More information about this application process can be found on the MN Office of Higher Education website.

 Questions about applying to Macalester as an undocumented student may be directed to:

-Assistant Director of Admissions
+Director of Recruitment and Admissions